wp-plugins/facebook-comments-master/readme.txt

 Main Features: Light as a feather that turns your website facebook viral - Incredible fast loading times with html5, code totally new - Also accepts Yahoo, Hotmail and AOL accounts to post and comment - Uses new facebook api - Improved Moderation Settings - Optimized Facebook Mobile Support Added - Facebook Application Connection - Control the Number of posts to display - Control the Plugin Width to fit your template - Facebook Color Scheme (Light / Dark) - Shortcode Framework ready, to publish inside pages and posts

+Both the widget and the shortcode framework are fully mobile responsive, a must for any professional website

 **Facebook Comments Master is all about gain and viral**

 IMPORTANT: Errors and conflicts free.
 NO JAVASCRIPT or AJAX